iftechfoundation/babel-tool/README.md

 And are used in accordance with their licenses.

+The following files are Copyright 2006 by Emily Short:

+- test/bronze/Bronze.zblorb

 All other files are (c) 2006 by L. Ross Raszewski and are released under the Creative Commons Attribution 4.0 License.